assadnavi/assadnavi.github.io/_posts/2023-10-09-interview-preparation-array-equal-simple.md

 ## Final code for arrayEqual(...)

 This section aims to present the final solution for the function **arrayEqual(xs, ys)**.
 The below code is complete and contains all the helper functions.
-It can be run on your machine by copying and pasting it in your coding environment (for instance : nodejs).
-To reproduce the outputs from the section **Sample output**, run the entire code below, the results will be displayed in the output console.
+It can be run on your machine by copying and pasting it in your coding environment.
+To reproduce the outputs from the section **Sample output** run the entire code below with a JavaScript interpreter (e.g. NodeJS), the results will be displayed in the output console.

 **arrayEqual(xs, ys)** uses the below helper functions.
 Those functions do not have any side effects.